pseusys/SeasideVPN/README.md

 1. Add run options to all run configurations, Makefiles, split READMEs.
 2. Add encryption and decryption algorithms, (invisible) handshakes or third port communication.
 3. Add CONTRIBUTING with rules, e.g. branch names with '-'.
+4. Do not build an executable for algae docker image.